 When charging a motorcycle battery, there are several factors that can affect the charging time.
 Some of which are the size, age, and type of battery.

 Normally motorcycle batteries take about 4 to 24 hours to charge.
 A fully charged battery could last for an average of two to four months.
 New batteries with a full charge can last three to five months while old ones last for about one to three months only.
-Properly maintained motorcycle batteries can last from 2 to 4 years.
+Properly maintained motorcycle batteries can last from 2 to 4 years, unless it’s been sitting for years.

 In addition, you might also want to keep in mind that when replacing your old battery with a new one, you also need to charge it.
 This is for the reason that most new batteries are charged up to 80% full capacity instead of 100.